 Think piece: These are researched but not necessarily reported, topical but not necessarily news-pegged.
 They often pinpoint a social or cultural issue that people are thinking about a lot but can’t quite articulate.
 These are the things you’re gchatting your friends about.

 News-pegged essay: This is a smart take on the news that goes deeper than the insta-takes by providing context that other pieces don’t.
 I particularly love a personal essay from someone who has an insider perspective on a news event.
 Or these essays may use history to deepen our knowledge of the news.
+It could also be an overarching bird’s eye view piece with reportage from an event, although I probably won’t assign a new freelancer one of these.

 Interviews/Q&As/as-told-tos: These could be with someone well-known like an author, activist, or actor (don’t pitch these unless you have an idea of how to access these people, or better yet, already have access).
 These could also be key players in the background of important news stories, experts demystifying the news, or just regular people with fascinating personal narratives.